This is probably the question that all Paleontologists get asked at some point. Who would win in a fight between Tyrannosaurus Rex and Spinosaurus.

 Now you might ask what is the difference between a Tyrannosaurus and an Allosaurus?
-Well there are lots.
+Well there are many.

 Though superficially they may seem very similar, two giant theropods with big heads and small arms, the two actually have very little in common with each other.

 Tyrannosaurus was bigger and far stronger.
 Its jaws where also tremendously powerful too.
 It had a bite force of over 23 tons.
 Allosaurus on the other hand had in comparison a minascule bite force.
 Its bite force was in fact weaker than modern predators such as Lions, Tigers and even Leopards.
 Tyrannosaurus also had much greater intelligence than Allosaurus too and its senses were far more advanced.

 At the same time however Allosaurus was far faster than Tyrannosaurus.
 It could run at 35 miles per hour.
 Allosaurus could run faster than an Olympic level athlete, a Lion, Tiger, Rhino and over three times as fast as an Elephant.
 Tyrannosaurus could only run at 18 miles per hour meanwhile.

 Allosaurus was also more agile and lighter on its feet than Tyrannosaurus too and had far larger arms, equipped with three razor sharp claws.